Counselling and support

 But if feelings of sadness, anger or stress go on for a long time, it can affect your mental health and wellbeing.

-This is when counselling can be useful.
+This is when talking to a counsellor or a contacting a helpline can be useful.

 Counselling gives you the chance to speak in confidence with someone who is trained to listen and who can help you work out what might help.